BioinfoMachineLearning/denoisecryodata/README.md

 An open-source dataset for cryo-EM density map denoising comprising 650 high-resolution experimental maps paired with three types of generated label maps: regression maps capturing idealized density distributions, binary classification maps distinguishing structural elements from background, and atom-type classification maps.

 ## Dataset Download
-To keep the data files of Cryo2StructData permanent, we published all data to the Harvard Dataverse (https://doi.org/10.7910/DVN/CI0J2B), an online data management and sharing platform with a permanent Digital Object Identifier number for each dataset.
+To keep the data files of denoise dataset permanent, we published all data to the Harvard Dataverse (https://doi.org/10.7910/DVN/CI0J2B), an online data management and sharing platform with a permanent Digital Object Identifier number for each dataset.

 ## Description of the dataset
 Dataset Link : https://doi.org/10.7910/DVN/CI0J2B .